armijnhemel/devicecode/doc/processing_fcc_data.md

 elements are extracted separately and not recombined.
 In case of doubt you should always look at the original PDF file.

 ## Devices used as modules

 There are several devices that are used as modules.
-This is
+A good example would be a wireless networking card in mini-PCI form factor, that is used as a module in other devices.

 [fcc]:https://en.wikipedia.org/wiki/Federal_Communications_Commission